Truthful Mechanisms with Implicit Payment Computation: Applications to offline mechanism design

-\xhdr{The VCG mechanism for shortest paths.} The seminal paper of Nisan and Ronen~\cite{NR01} has presented the following question: is there a computational overhead in computing payments that will induce agents to be truthful, compared to the computation burden of computing the allocation.
+\xhdr{The VCG mechanism for shortest paths.} The seminal paper \citeN{NR01} has presented the following question: is there a computational overhead in computing payments that will induce agents to be truthful, compared to the computation burden of computing the allocation.
 One of their examples is the VCG mechanism for the \emph{shortest path mechanism design problem}, where a naive computation of VCG payments requires additional computation of $n$ shortest path instances.
 Yet, an explicit payment computation is not the real goal, it is just a means to an end.
 The real goal is {\em inducing the right incentives}.
-Our procedure shows that without {\em any} overhead in computation, if we move to a randomized allocation rule and settle for truthfulness in expectation (and an approximately efficient allocation) one can induce the right incentives.
+Our procedure shows that without {\em any} overhead in computation, if we move to a randomized allocation rule and settle for truthfulness in expectation (and a small loss in performance) one can induce the right incentives.

-Specifically, the shortest path mechanism design problem is the following.
+The shortest path mechanism design problem is the following.
 We are given a graph $G=(V,E)$ and a pair of source-target nodes $(v_s,v_t)$.
-Each agent $e$ controls an edge $e\in E$ and has a cost $c_e> 0$ if picked (thus $v_e=-c_e<0$ and $T_e=(-\infty,0)$ for every $e$).
+Each agent $e$ controls an edge $e\in E$ and has a cost $c_e> 0$ if picked (thus $v_e=-c_e<0$ and $\types_e=(-\infty,0)$ for every $e$).
 That cost is private information, known only to agent $e$.
 The mechanism designer's goal is to pick a path $P$ from node $v_s$ to node $v_t$ in the graph with minimal total cost, that is $\sum_{e\in P} c_e$ is minimal.
 Assume that there is no edge that forms a cut between $v_s$ and $v_t$.

-The VCG mechanism is an efficient and truthful mechanism for this problem.
+The VCG mechanism is an cost-optimal and truthful mechanism for this problem.
 It computes a shortest path $P$ with respect to the reported costs and pays to an agent $e$ the difference between the cost of the shortest path that does not contains $e$ and the total cost shortest path excluding the cost of $e$.
 A naive implementation of the VCG mechanism requires computing $|P|+1$ shortest path instances (where $|P|$ denotes the number of edges in path $P$).
-VCG is deterministic, truthful and efficient ($1$-approximation).
+VCG is deterministic, truthful and cost-optimal.

 {\ensuremath{\mathtt{EFF}}}